Practice the PSAT/NMSQT Exam for Free

 What to Bring

 Examinees will need a valid school- or government-issued photo ID when checking in for the exam.
 If the student does not have either of these, they may obtain a notarized College Board Student ID Form.
-The PSAT/NMSQT is still administered in paper format, and all examinees should bring two No. 2 pencils with erasers.
-Calculators are allowed during the test, including graphing calculators, scientific calculators, and four-function calculators, although a four-function calculator is not recommended due to the sophistication of the questions on the exam.
-Here is a full list of approved calculators.
-You cannot share a calculator with any other examinee, so it’s crucial that you bring your own.
-You also cannot use a calculator that is embedded in a smart device, tablet, or phone.
+As of Fall of 2023 the PSAT/NMSQT is administered in digital format, and all examinees should bring a fully charged computer with the Bluebook App and ready to go for the exam.

 What Not to Bring